Joan MIRO (1893-1983)

 It was probably painted in Varengeville, the village in Normandy where Miro spent the summer, and where he will execute his masterpiece series of Constellations two years later.

 This significant painting was hidden by Pierre Loeb during the Nazi occupation and acquired from him at the Liberation by an agent of the US information services while stationing in Paris.
-Coming in his deceased estate and then unknown to Dupin, it was sold by Christie's for $ 11.8M from a lower estimate of $ 6M on November 3, 2004, lot 11.
+Coming in his deceased estate and then unknown to Dupin, it was sold by Christie's for $ 11.8M on November 3, 2004, lot 11.
 It was sold again by Christie's for $ 17M on May 6, 2008, lot 33.

 Joan Miro did not want to engage in politics but the tragic events forced his hand.
 His participation in the pavilion of the Spanish Republic at the 1937 Paris Exhibition did not go unnoticed.
 He feared retaliation and moved to Varengeville-sur-Mer in 1939.